-Meghan Markle's mother due to meet Queen Elizabeth on eve of royal wedding extravaganza
+Britain's Prince Charles to walk Meghan Markle down the aisle at royal wedding

+“The Prince of Wales is pleased to be able to welcome Ms. Markle to The Royal Family in this way,” the palace said.

+Her father, Thomas, pulled out of the wedding and was reported to have undergone heart surgery this week in a family drama that was played out under the glare of global media attention.
+Markle said in a statement on Thursday she was sad he could not make it.

-WINDSOR, England (Reuters) - Meghan Markle’s American mother was due to take tea with Britain’s Queen Elizabeth, Prince Harry’s grandmother, on the eve of a sumptuous royal wedding that will be watched by millions across the world.
+Her mother was due to take tea with Britain’s Queen Elizabeth, Harry’s grandmother, on the eve of the sumptuous wedding that will be watched by millions across the world.

 Outside the ancient stone walls of Windsor Castle, home to the English royal family for nearly 1,000 years, well-wishers mingled with tourists and swarms of television crews under swathes of British and American flags.